Behniash/Iran-Job-Market-Analysis/README.md

 ## Building a Real-World Dataset

-Instead of using a pre-existing cleaned dataset, this project started by collecting raw job market data directly from:
+Instead of using a pre-cleaned public dataset, this project started by collecting raw job market data directly from:

 ## JobVision.ir

-JobVision is one of the largest Iranian employment platforms, containing thousands of job advertisements from different industries, companies, and locations.
+JobVision is one of the largest Iranian employment platforms, containing thousands of job advertisements across different industries, companies, locations, and career levels.

-A custom web scraping pipeline was developed to collect job advertisement information.
+A custom web scraping pipeline was developed to collect real-world job advertisement data.

-Collected features included:
+Collected information includes:

 - Job title
 - Company name
 - Province
 - City
-- Salary visibility
-- Salary range
+- Salary information
 - Employment type
 - Remote opportunities
 - Internship availability